 2019 Whitebark Pine Range Maps

-As part of the National Whitebark Pine Restoration Plan (NWPRP), we are currently updated the U.S. distribution of the whitebark pine range maps.
-Data Call 1 of the NWPRP requested whitebark pine distribution information from agencies and tribes managing whitebark pine habitat in the U.S. This data is currently being compiled and the updated maps will be available on this page in the Spring of 2019.
+As part of the National Whitebark Pine Restoration Plan (NWPRP), we recently updated the U.S. distribution of the whitebark pine range maps.
+Data Call 1 of the NWPRP requested whitebark pine distribution information from agencies and tribes managing whitebark pine habitat in the U.S. These maps are available here: 2019 WBP Updated Distribution Maps

 2014 Whitebark and Limber Pine Range Maps for U.S. and Canadian Distributions